lammps/lammps/doc/src/package.rst

 simple pairwise potentials such as Lennard-Jones do support threading over both atoms and neighbors.

 If the *neigh/transpose* keyword is set to *off*, then the KOKKOS package will use the same memory layout for building the neigh list on GPUs as used for the pair style.
 When this keyword is set to *on* it will use a different (transposed) memory layout to build the neigh list on GPUs.
 This can be faster in some cases (e.g. ReaxFF HNS benchmark) but slower in others (e.g. Lennard Jones benchmark).
+The copy between different memory layouts is done out of place and therefore doubles the memory overhead of the neigh list, which can be signicant.

 The *newton* keyword sets the Newton flags for pairwise and bonded interactions to *off* or *on*, the same as the :doc:`newton <newton>`